nathwill/chef-systemd/README.md

 A resource-driven [Chef][chef] cookbook for [systemd][docs].

-Currently under construction; early adopters wanted!
+Currently considered alpha-quality; early adopters' feedback wanted!

 See issues for a list of ways to contribute :)